Chapter 6: Correction

 “Oh, it is not an inn you would know.”
 Jonathan chuckled.
 “I have an urgent petition for your father.”

 He told Sagen what had happened in Lorness.
 “I have a request from some fathers there.
-Many have signed affidavits.
+I have many signed affidavits.
 They want the law of contracts reaffirmed and their children and wives returned.
-Girls are taken to brothels and boys to the mines or the army.
-But the girls…” Jonathan’s eyes teared up.
+Boys are taken to the mines or the army, but the girls…” Jonathan’s eyes teared up.

 Sagen’s face hardened.
-He turned and swore viciously.
-Then he calmed, looking at the knight again.
 “I am sure Gaelib will prevent you from seeing the king.
 As you say, he is…jealous.”
-Again, he paused.
+Then he calmed.
 “Let me take the petition.
 I’ll see my father at dinner tonight.
 Meet me back here tomorrow.”

 Jonathan handed Sagen the parchment.
 “There is one more thing.
 I did not mention it, as I do not want to make this matter about me.”